LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **MaximumItemsInBatchNotifications** (default: `10`, v1.10.4): defines a maximum number of items included in notifications that list a batch of items (for example all documents a user was added as observer).

+* **NormalizePdfs** (default: `true`, v1.13.0): if `true`, the system automatically attempts to normalize PDFs when they are submitted to create a document to prevent protected file and append mode errors.

 <a name="document-types-settings" />
 ###  *DocumentTypes* Settings (v1.7.0)